 JPMorgan’s current policies are not addressing their investments tied to genocide.
 Despite having adopted a variety of policies addressing social concerns and being a signatory to the UN Principles for Responsible Investment, JPMorgan actually increased its holdings in PetroChina, in 2011.

 Genocide-free investing was on the JPMorgan ballot in 2013, 2012, and 2011.
 Read more about the proxy voting here.
+Due to regulatory technicalities we will not be on the ballot at JPMorgan this year but will be working on alternative approaches to improve our shareholder proposal campaigns at JPMorgan for the future.

 Has a genocide-free investing policy